Veterans find community, hard work in rare firefighting crew | WTOP

-SALEM, Ore.
-(AP) — After being in firefights in Afghanistan and Iraq, members of one of America’s newest elite wildfire crews are tasked with fighting fires in rugged country back home.
-On the U.S. Bureau…
+After being in firefights in Afghanistan and Iraq, members of one of America's newest elite wildfire crews are tasked with fighting fires in rugged country back home.
+See photos.

 SALEM, Ore.
 (AP) — After being in firefights in Afghanistan and Iraq, members of one of America’s newest elite wildfire crews are tasked with fighting fires in rugged country back home.